IBM/wx-ibmcloud-solutions-scc/docs/lab/conclusion.md

 Please join us for our second session **Automated generative AI deployments on IBM Cloud - Deployable Architecture (1101)** which will take place on Thursday October 24th at 9:00 AM <br>

+Learn how you can use a RAG pattern Deployable Architecture to accelerate client TTV and improve ROI for a complete Generative AI solution (watsonx platform and AI Assistants, supporting services, and client-managed applications/data) while ensuring security and compliance.

 Scan the QR Code to add to your schedule!

 ![alt text](../images/1101-qr.png)